Napa Cabbage & Carrots with Rice Wine-Oyster Sauce

 - 1/4 cup thinly sliced shallot (1 large)

 - 4 cups thinly sliced napa cabbage (about 8 ounces)

 - 1 cup thinly sliced carrot (1 large)

 - 1 teaspoon sesame oil

-- Make Ahead Tip: Prep the cabbage up to 4 hours ahead
+- Make Ahead Tip: Cover and refrigerate the sauce (Step 1) for up to 1 week; prep the cabbage up to 4 hours ahead.

 - Shao Hsing (or Shaoxing) is a seasoned rice wine.
 It is available in most Asian specialty markets and some larger supermarkets in the Asian section.
 If unavailable, dry sherry is an acceptable substitute.

 Nutrition Per Serving

 Nutrition Bonus Vitamin A (124% daily value), Vitamin C (25% dv).